transientskp/tkp/documentation/source/database/assoc.rst

 :math:`f_{2,4,10,12}`.
 This may well produce a different result!

-For obvious reasons, it is desirable for the database contents to be independent of the order of inswertion (otherwise, its ultimate contents become non-deterministic given the input data).
+For obvious reasons, it is desirable for the database contents to be independent of the order of insertion (otherwise, its ultimate contents become non-deterministic given the input data).
 For this reason, every insertion at a given timestep causes the associations for *all* datapoints at that timestep to be revaluated, rather than simply the inserted measurement